jpkunkler/Social-Media-Analysis/README.md

 - LinkedIn
 - Xing

+Extraction was done by using the public API's (Facebook & Twitter) as well as done by hand for LinkedIn and Xing due to the current lack of addressable API's by those providers.

 ## Data Analysis with Python
 The included iPython Notebooks contain my entire analysis of all mined SME's.
 This data was the foundation of my written Bachelor Thesis.

+Tools which were mainly used:
+- Numpy
+- Pandas
+- Matplotlib
+- Seaborn
+- Plotly